k-martz/nodejs/README.md

 --------

-prints first what is inside the txt file (no matter how it longs it takes)

-and then "do this ASAP"
+we can synchronously read files, i.e. we are telling node.js to block other parallel processes and do the current file reading process. prints first what is inside the txt file (no matter how it longs it takes) and then "do this ASAP"

 ////////////////////////////////////////////////////////////////////////////////////////////////////////